|

 III.
 PARTICIPATION AND RESULTS PUBLICATION

 We will make every effort to complete and publish each section of this protocol in a timely manner - ideally within 3 months of collecting the required number of sessions for each variable.
 The names of all participating viewers, analysts and project administrators will be listed in the report (unless requested otherwise).
 Since the rate-limiting step in this process is the collection of raw data, we encourage all interested viewers, regardless of training method, to regularly work and submit these sessions to the above address.
+Please note that feedback will be e-mailed on an individual basis only to those participants who have submitted a corresponding RV session by the deadline.
+Feedback will not be available to anyone before the deadline.
+We will not publish the target pairs until every stage of this multi-phase protocol is complete.

 IV.
 CONTACT US

 If you have any questions or suggestions, wish to volunteer as a viewer or help with any other aspect of this project, please write to me at lian@emergentmind.org.
-You can also enter your comments on our discussion board, at www.emergentmind.org/RV_Board/
+You can also enter your comments on our discussion board, at www.emergentmind.org/RV_Board/ Thanks for your interest!

 ,